dccircuit/IGME-235-Fall-2019/exercises/tetris-grid.md

     }
     ```

-1. Use this same technique to match your image's width & height, link to its proper location in the images subfolder, and set a big negative text-indent to push the word "Tetris" off the screen.
+1. Use this same technique to match your image's width & height, link to its proper location (!) in the images subfolder (note, your relative link is starting from the css subdirectory so you'll need a different relative path), and set a big negative text-indent to push the word "Tetris" off the screen.

 1. Now that the logo is there, the introduction text could use a little space around it.
 Applying a 2rem margin all the way around the introduction `<section>` will help with that.